Thursday forecast: Heating back up

 We’ll continue this weather pattern for much of next week with highs in the low-mid 90s and on and off storms mainly at night.

-The weather pattern by the end of the week including the 4th of July (next Saturday) is still uncertain with the long range models indicating differences so unable at this point to give any sense as to what the 4th will be like.
+The weather pattern by the end of the week including the 4th of July (next Saturday) is still uncertain with the long range models indicating differences so unable at this point to give any sense as to what the 4th will be like.___________________Taking Action:

 1. As the heat and humidity starts to build back into the area, make sure you’re staying hydrated and cool.